 Visit https://jeanappolonexpressions.org for more information and registration (fees vary).

-Visit https://www.namastaysober.com/memberships for more information and registration for the Zoom and Instagram Live links.
+Visit https://www.namastaysober.com/memberships for more information and registration for live virtual and in-person weekly schedule.
+(Free; donations welcome).

 MIT@2:50 – 10 minutes of daily meditation

 Let’s stop and take a deep breath together at 2:50 p.m. every day of the week…

 – Because ongoing stress can lower the immune response;